 This section assumes that you went through the Hello World so that you know how to connect to the robot.

 Reachy 2021 has two high quality cameras which can deliver up to 1080p at 30 fps.
-Each camera is equipped with a motorized zoom allowing to adapt the zoom level to the situation you’re working on.
+Each camera is equipped with a motorized zoom allowing to adapt the zoom and focus levels to the situation you’re working on.

 Each camera can be accessed separately with reachy.left_camera and reachy.right_camera.